ej8899/homelab-notes/aws/lambda/ses-feedback/readme.md

 4. **Webhook (PHP Endpoint on our server)**
    - Receives POSTed JSON from Lambda.
    - Validates a shared secret header.
-   - Appends the event to a local JSON log file (and later, to MySQL).
+   - Appends the event to a SQL table for SES emailer to cross check on future mailings.
    - This log becomes the basis for a **suppression / “do not email”** list.

 ---